SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 	self aeCompositionLayersSortedByElevationDo: [ :each | each paintOn: aCanvas ].
 ```

-Element geometry is taken care by:
-the method `BlElement >> aeDrawGeometryOn: aeCanvas`.
+Element geometry is taken care by the method `aeDrawGeometryOn: aeCanvas`.
-Painting is done on an Alexandrie canvas, then rendered on the host:
+Painting is done on an Alexandrie canvas, then rendered on the host
-BARenderer (BlHostRenderer) >> render: aHostSpace, display on a AeCairoImageSurface
+by the method `BARenderer (BlHostRenderer) >> render: aHostSpace` which displays it on a `AeCairoImageSurface`.

-Drawing is done through method 'xxx', which receives an alexandrie sparta
+Drawing is done through method 'xxx', which receives an Alexandrie
 (vector) canvas as an argument.

-1. aeDrawChildrenOn:
+1. `aeDrawChildrenOn:`
-2. aeDrawOn:
+2. `aeDrawOn:`
-3. aeDrawGeometryOn:
+3. `aeDrawGeometryOn:`

+### Conclusion

+BlElement is a defining a large spectrum of element functionalities.
+The following chapters will cover reaction to events, animations and more.